9 Places Associated with Historical Figures Who Loved Kanagawa

 (Image provided by) Motoyu Kansuiro

-The hot spring is 100% natural and free-flowing, with a pH of 8.9, making it a high-quality alkaline spring that is gentle on the skin and warms the body to the core.
-Other facilities include an open-air bath, a private bath, and a rock bath called a healing stone spa.
+The hot spring is 100% free-flowing from the source, and the water quality is a simple alkaline spring with a pH of 8.9, which is highly effective for skin beautification.
+It is a high-quality natural hot spring that is gentle on the skin and warms the body to the core.
+There are also open-air baths, private baths, and a rock bath healing stone spa.

 Kaiseki-style cuisine (example)